-Hyperbaric oxygen therapy (HBOT) is a medical treatment where 100 percent oxygen is administered at a controlled pressure (greater than sea level) for a prescribed amount of time (usually 60 to 90 minutes).
+Hyperbaric wound care is a medical treatment in which you’re administered 100 percent oxygen at a controlled pressure (greater than sea level) for a prescribed amount of time (usually 60 to 90 minutes).

 - Compromised skin graphs and flaps

 - Acute traumatic peripheral ischemia or arterial insufficiency